SEMICeu/iso-19139-to-dcat-ap/documentation/HowTo.md

 The default value is: `extended`.

-The current specifications for the core and extended GeoDCAT-AP profiles are available on the Joinup collaboration platform of the EU ISA Programme:
+The specifications for the core and extended GeoDCAT-AP profiles are available on the Joinup collaboration platform of the EU ISA Programme:

     https://joinup.ec.europa.eu/node/139283/

+### Parameter `$CoupledResourceLookup`

+This parameter specifies whether the coupled resource, referenced via `@xlink:href`, should be looked up to fetch the resource's (i.e., code and the optional code space).
+More precisely:

+* value `enabled`: The coupled resource is looked up
+* value `disabled`: The coupled resource is not looked up

+  The default value is `enabled` for GeoDCAT-AP Extended, and `disabled` otherwise.

+  CAVEAT: Using this feature may cause the transformation to hang, in case the URL in `@xlink:href` is broken, the request hangs indefinitely, or does not return the expected resource (e.g., and HTML page, instead of an XML-encoded ISO 19139 record).
+It is strongly recommended that this issue is dealt with by using appropriate configuration parameters and error handling (e.g., by specifying a timeout on HTTP calls and by setting the HTTP `Accept` header to `application/xml`).

 ### Parameters for the spatial reference system of the bounding box